SDL-Hercules-390/hyperion/readme/README.PTT.md

     PTT_XXX( "foobar!", val1, val2, val3 );
 ```

-The **last 3 columns** are of course is the formatted display of the `d1`, `d2` and `rc` helper macro values, being whatever debug information you wish to place into your trace record.
+The **last 3 columns** are of course the formatted display of the `d1`, `d2` and `rc` helper macro values, being whatever debug information you wish to place into your trace record.

 ## Future Direction